exceptionless/Website/content/news/2014/2014-03-05-new-support-nancyfx-thanks-luisrudge.md

 ## What's NancyFX?

-> &#8220;Nancy is a lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono.
-The goal of the framework is to stay out of the way as much as possible and provide a super-duper-happy-path to all interactions.&#8221;
+> "Nancy is a lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono.
+The goal of the framework is to stay out of the way as much as possible and provide a super-duper-happy-path to all interactions."

 * Buit from the ground up (not simply a DSL on another framework)
 * Removed underlying framework limitations and feature hacks